-Career State Overall performance rating of less than "meets expectations" employee or or equivalent as defined in the Performance Management former career Policy State employee
+Career State Overall performance rating of less than "meets expectations" or employee or former equivalent as defined in the Performance Management career Policy State employee

 The following issues must first be grieved through the internal grievance process.
 If the grievant is not satisfied with the Final Agency Decision (FAD), the grievant may appeal to the Office of Administrative Hearings.